 A Penland internship offers a unique opportunity to live and work in a dynamic, creative educational community and work with accomplished professionals in a mutual learning and knowledge-sharing environment.
 The Penland Arts Management/Development Intern Supporting Scholarships and Events is an important member of the development team who provides administrative support and works closely with professional staff to gain practical work experience in scholarship stewardship and fundraising events that support the school’s mission and programs.
 This position allows you a high level of responsibility.
 You will gain valuable knowledge and experience in auction fundraising, planning and executing events, stewardship strategies, data management, and follow-up procedures.
 You will report to the development associate for special events and work closely with the data & development coordinator, the development assistant, the special events Intern, and the donor stewardship Intern.

-In this position, you will receive a $3000 stipend, housing and meals will be provided at no charge to you for the duration of the internship period.
+You will receive $200 per week (up to $3000 for the experience), and housing and meals will be provided at no charge to you for the duration of the internship period.
 If the dining hall is closed, we will not offer food, but there are kitchen facilities in the housing units.
 Class and studio access are not provided.
 Penland will work with individuals seeking educational credit for the internship and meet any college or university requirements.
 Details can be discussed in the interview process.